-- Tattooed Crook: Just like Jackson Norriss, he has a tattoo of his organization symbol, albeit his is on his neck.
+- Tattooed Crook: Just like Jackson Norriss, he has a tattoo of his organization symbol, albeit on the neck rather than the arm.

 - Uncertain Doom: Last time we saw him, he was knocked out by Ant-Man inside the Pym Industries building.
 It's unknown if he woke up and managed to escape the destruction of the building that happens a few minutes later, or if he was Killed Offscreen.

-- Villain Team-Up: He's a member of the Ten Rings organization who allied himself with members of HYDRA, and works alongside them.
+- Villain Team-Up: A one-man version of the trope.
+He's a member of the Ten Rings organization who joined HYDRA, and works alongside them.

 - The Voiceless: He never says a single word in any of his scenes.

 - Would Hit a Girl: Has no qualms about drawing his gun at Hope when she tries to stop Cross from killing her father.